stabilityprotocol/docs/docs/developers/what_is_different.md

 ## Examples

+### Stability is an EVM Compatible with Solidity up to 0.8.19

+Stability makes use of the Frontier EVM Pallet.
+Currently, Stability has not implamented the Cancun update.
+Developers must compile Solidity at version 0.8.19 or lower.

 ### Native Token Value Transfers

 On Stability, functions intended for transferring native gas tokens, such as `.transfer`, `.send`, and any operations involving `msg.value`, are not supported.
 Attempts to execute such transactions will automatically revert.
 This is a significant departure from traditional Ethereum-based smart contract interactions, where these methods are commonly used to manage and transfer Ether between accounts.
 For instance, the following Solidity code snippets illustrate transactions that would **fail** on Stability: